-The Center for Leadership & Social Change, in partnership with the Center for Academic Retention & Enhancement (CARE), Student Government Association and University Housing, is proud to host Florida State University's cultural graduation ceremony, V-rak-ke-ce-tv.
+The Center for Leadership & Social Change, in partnership with the Center for Academic Retention & Enhancement (CARE), Student Government Association, University Housing, and the Office of Fraternity and Sorority Life, is proud to host Florida State University's cultural graduation ceremony, V-rak-ke-ce-tv.

 The name "V-rak-ke-ce-tv" is the Seminole Creek phrase meaning "to honor" as we seek to honor students' accomplishments through their journey, honor their families and friends for their continued support, and honor what it truly means to be a Seminole.

 Support for the event is also provided by SGA Agencies and Recognized Student Organizations, including the Black Student Union, Hispanic and Latino Student Union, Pride Student Union, Women Student Union, American Indian Student Union, Veteran Student Union, and Asian American Student Union.

 V-rak-ke-ce-tv ceremonies are held at the end of the spring semester for spring and summer graduates and in December for fall graduates.

 Current plans to honor graduates this semester include offering limited capacity, in-person ceremonies on Dec.
 8-9.

 View the spring 2021 virtual celebration, which premiered on April 22.